Redness is a common risk after laser especially ablative laser/radiofrequency.

 It can also happen after full face ablative laser and fractional ablative laser and plasma pen.

 It can also happen after RF mole/lump bump or capillary removal.
 Again, the size of the redness is the size of the area treated.
-In the case of lump removal , the redness it is approximately the diameter of the inital lump, and for RF capillary removal it is usually extremely minor redness with a diameter of <1mm
+In the case of lump removal , the redness it is approximately the diameter of the initial lump, and for RF capillary removal it is usually extremely minor redness with a diameter of <1mm

-Is it common?
+Is redness after laser common?

 It is very common with ablative laser and would be expected in most cases for patients with fitz 1-2.